astromikemerri/Microcar/README.md

 A Fritzing file for the requisite wiring is <A href=https://github.com/astromikemerri/Microcar/blob/main/microcar.fzz>here</a>.

-One piece of the hardware you may have to tune is to make sure that the A4988 has been set to a current limit appropriate to these minie stepper motors, by adjusting the potentiometer on the board with a small screwdriver:
+One piece of hardware tuning you will have to do is to make sure that the A4988 has been set to a current limit appropriate to these mini stepper motors, by adjusting the potentiometer on the board with a small screwdriver:
 1. Power the setup (XIAO on, 9V [pwer supply on).
 2. connect voltmeter black to GND, red on the metal top of the pot.
 3. Turn the pot slowly until you read the target voltage of 0.24 V.